What is Pupil Premium Funding?

 At Christ Church the usual cycle of data collection and the monitoring and tracking of the cohort’s attainment will be used to inform pupil progress and enable the early identification of need, support and appropriate intervention.

-To view more information about Christ Church’s Pupil Premium spending and impact, click on this link: Pupil Premium Strategy CC 17-18.
-The interim review of the Pupil Premium Strategy will take place in Spring term 2018 and will be reported to the Standards, Safeguarding and Curriculum Committee of Governors.
+To view more information about Christ Church’s Pupil Premium spending and impact, click on this link: Pupil Premium Strategy CC 17-18 Jan 18 internal review.
+The interim review of the Pupil Premium Strategy took place in January 2018 and is included in the Strategy document.
+It will be reviewed again at the end of the school year.
+The strategy is overseen by the Standards, Safeguarding and Curriculum Committee of Governors.